Slaedr/BLASTed/README.md

     mkdir build && cd build
 	cmake .. -DCMAKE_BUILD_TYPE=Release -DAVX=1 -DWITH_PETSC=1 -DCMAKE_C_COMPILER=mpicc -DCMAKE_CXX_COMPILER=mpicxx

-To build without the PETSc interface, `-DWITH_PETSC` should be removed.
+This will build the library for use with PETSc with available block sizes 4 and 5 (the default block sizes).
+To build without the PETSc interface, `-DWITH_PETSC` should be removed. `-DBUILD_BLOCK_SIZE=10` can be specified to additionally build the block solver operations for a block size of 10, for instance.
 See the beginning of the top-level CMakeLists.txt file for all the options.
 To build,

     make